 Like other coastal wetlands, Mangroves are powerful carbon sinks and store up to five times as much organic carbon as tropical upland forests.
 They also have characteristic prop-roots, which provide a habitat for many aquatic species and function as a nursery ground for various fish and shellfish species.
 These ecosystems offer vital roosting and nesting places for wading and shorebirds and are essential habitats for migratory birds, marine turtles, dugongs and porpoises.
 The mangroves of Maputo Bay are also part of the "Maputaland Coastal Forest Mosaic", a hugely significant ecosystem that hosts many species native to the area.

 While no one is safe from the effects of climate change, the global south disproportionately bears the brunt of its impacts.
-Alongside the environmental and social implications of the project, restoring these mangrove forests helps stabilise the coastline and increases the area's resilience when facing increasingly volatile weather conditions and heavy storms.
+Alongside the environmental and social implications of the project, restoring these mangrove forests helped stabilise the coastline.
+It increased the area's resilience when facing increasingly volatile weather conditions and heavy storms.
 Despite facing many challenges, this project achieved the planting of over 4,000,000 mangrove trees, making a valuable contribution to the conservation of the mangrove estuary systems around Maputo Bay.